nais/salsa-workshop/labs/lab-1/README.md

 ## Goal

-In this lab we will sign and verify containers using [sigstore/cosign](https://docs.sigstore.dev/cosign/) locally.
+In this lab we will sign and verify containers using [sigstore/cosign](https://docs.sigstore.dev/cosign/overview/) locally.
 The goal is to get familiar with the tooling and the process of signing and verifying containers.

 We will push the images to [ttl.sh](https://ttl.sh/), an ephemeral registry that is great for testing.
 The image tag determines how long the image will live, i.e. "2h" = 2 hours.

 ### Cosign

 Cosign is a tool for signing and verifying container images.
-It is developed by the sigstore project and is currently in alpha.
+It is developed by the [sigstore](https://www.sigstore.dev/) project.

 When you sign an image cosign will upload the signature to the OCI registry alongside the image.